vicky-liu17/DD2417-Project/README.md

 ## Method 1: Pre-trained Cross Encoder

-The file cross_encoder_final.ipynb contains all code need to load the pre-trained model, finetune it, and run it on the test set. \n The resulting model from our fine-tuning can be loaded in the notebook as, simply by running the relevant cell. \n Make sure to follow the steps to unzip the dataset below.
+The file cross_encoder_final.ipynb contains all code need to load the pre-trained model, finetune it, and run it on the test set.
+The resulting model from our fine-tuning can be loaded in the notebook as, simply by running the relevant cell.
+Make sure to follow the steps to unzip the dataset below.
 If there are issues with loading data, you might have to adjust the "path" variable for the dataset.

 ## Method 2: Logistic Regression with TF-IDF